This Day In Literary History

 Forster, a liberal and humanist, had made his name as a writer by assailing the British class system in such memorable novels as A Room With a View (1908) and Howards End (1910).

-In A Passage to India, Forster assailed the colonial mindset of the British in India as he told the story of a respected Indian Muslim doctor who finds himself falsely accused of attempting to rape a white Englishwoman.
+In A Passage to India, Forster skewered the colonial mindset of the British in India as he told the story of a respected Indian Muslim doctor who finds himself falsely accused of attempting to rape a white Englishwoman.

 Set in the fictional city of Chandrapore amidst the backdrop of the Indian independence movement of the 1920s, A Passage to India opens with respected physician Dr. Aziz dining with some Indian friends and wondering if genuine friendship between a white Englishman and an Indian man is possible.